TRDan6577/AlbumAesthetics/README.md

 > `python albumAesthetics.py "artist name and their album in quotes"`

-The resulting image will be placed in the same location as albumAesthetics.py
+This is the most basic way to run the program.
+This results in the image and a .txt file being placed in the same directory as the program.
+The .txt file contains the link where the image came from.

+##### Don't care where the image came from?
+Use the '-n' or '--no-source-file' option to download just the image

+##### Wait a sec, +-20 pixels means the image might not be exactly square!!!
+Yep, great mathematical induction friend!
+If you want a perfectly square image, use the '-t TOLERANCE' or '--tolerance TOLERANCE' option where TOLERANCE is the number of pixels from square you'll allow

-### Future Plans
+## Future Plans
 * Multiple search strings (separated by colons? "hey hey : yo yo")
 * File system scanning - automatically build searches based on nested folders
 * Sleep between multiple searches so google doesn't block you
 * Add an option to not sleep between searches
 * Add an option to NOT download photo but to give user the url instead
-* Add an option to change the allowed distance from square to +- 20 pixels
-* By default, include a .txt file of where the image was aquired from.
-Add an option for the user to NOT include the .txt file at their own risk (copyright kind of stuff)
 * Threading - Multiple album arts downloading at same time